-The Women's Guild of the Church-in-the-Gardens will hold the annual meeting at the home of Mrs. George E. Batcheller, 216 Greenway South, with Mrs. W. H. Batcheller assisting, on Friday afternoon, Jan.
+The Women's Guild of the Church-in-the-Gardens will Batcheller, 216 Greenway South, with Mrs. W. H. Batcheller assisting, on Friday afternoon, Jan.
 11, at 2 p. m.
 Reports will be given and election of officers will be held.
 For years the Guild has been substantially interested in home missionary work, and the speaker at the annual meeting will be Dr. Frank L. Moore, of New York, who will speak on "How Small Are the Home Missionaries" Salaries in All Denominations and Why."
 Mrs. George H. Merrill is president of the Guild and Mrs. James Rea is chairman of the nominating committee.